arskom/spyne/doc/source/manual/highlevel.rst

 * **Transports:**
     Transports, also protocols themselves, encapsulate protocol data in their free-form data sections.
-E.g. Http is used as a transport for Soap, by tucking a Soap message in the Http byte-stream.
-Whereas the HttpRpc protocol exposes Http as a protocol.
-One could use Soap as a transport by tucking a message in its base64-encoded ByteArray container.
+E.g. Http is used as a transport for Soap, by tucking a Soap message in the Http byte-stream part of a Http POST request.
+    The same Http is exposed as a "protocol" using the :class:`rpclib.protocol.http.HttpRpc` class.
+One could use Soap as a transport by tucking a protocol message in its base64-encoded ByteArray container.

     Transports are separated to two packages in Rpclib source code:
     :mod:`rpclib.client` and :mod:`rpclib.server`.